mypaint/website/pages/docs/contributing/documentation.md

 [fcc-tech-writing]: https://www.freecodecamp.org/news/tag/technical-writing/

 ## Backend
-Backend docs exist for two reasons:
+Backend docs exist for two reasons, to:

-1. To act as a primer given to *new* developers so that they can get started as quickly as possible.
-They're presented to the reader as:
+1. Help *new* developers understand MyPaint's general design as quickly as possible.
+2. Scope files/directories by describing them.

+They are presented to the reader as:
 1. Here's a file/concept.
 2. This is the gist of what you need to know.
 3. You're now prepared to read through the code and understand the specifics.
-2. To help scope files/directories by describing them.

 The most detailed documentation for the project will *always* be contained within source code.